How Many Times Is Scotch Distilled

 Both single malt and blended scotch have their own unique flavor profiles, but there are some key differences between the two.
 Single malt scotch typically has a bolder flavor and more intense aroma than blended scotches.
 This is due to the fact that single malt whiskies are often aged for longer periods of time in oak barrels, which adds to their complexity and depth of flavor.
 On the other hand, blended scotches tend to be smoother and more approachable due to their blend of different grain whiskies.

-See also Is Distilled Water Hard
+See also What Does It Mean When Alcohol Is Distilled

 In terms of cost, single malt scotches tend to be more expensive than their blended counterparts since they require more aging time in oak barrels and take longer to produce.
 Additionally, single malts can be produced with higher levels of quality control